Frequently Asked Questions

 How is this different from quantum computing?

 Quantum computing uses qubits that exist in superposition.
-This project uses classical ternary logic — three definite voltage states, not quantum states.
-Carbon nanotube FETs operate at room temperature with deterministic behavior.
+This project uses classical ternary logic — three definite current states via photonic trit encoding, not quantum states.
+The SWCNT@MWCNT device operates at room temperature with deterministic behavior.
 The two technologies are complementary, not competing.

 Hasn't balanced ternary been tried before?

 Yes — the Setun computer (1958, Moscow State University) was a working balanced ternary machine.
 It used transformer cores, not transistors.
-The THATTE project is the first to design a complete ternary stack using carbon nanotube field-effect transistors, which are naturally suited to three-state operation.
+The THATTE project is the first to design a complete ternary stack using a photonic-ternary nanotube device (SWCNT@MWCNT), which is naturally suited to three-state operation.

 The Technology